sandhyatimsina00-cmyk/Paws-and-Paradise-System-Design/README.md

 Notifies staff

-Alternate flows:

-Notification fails → system logs error

-Item discontinued → stop monitoring

 Artifacts:

-Use case description

-Sequence diagram

-Class diagram (e.g., InventoryItem, Alert, NotificationService, InventoryStaff)
+Use case, sequence diagram, class diagram.

 4️⃣ Breeding Recommendation Concept

-User Story (Conceptual)
+User Story

-As a pet owner, I am worried about finding the perfect match for my pet to mate and produce high-quality offspring.
-There should be a system that lets me get information about other pets suitable for my pet to mate with.
+As a pet owner, I want help finding a compatible match for my pet to produce healthy offspring.

-Core Idea

-A feature that allows pet owners to browse or request compatible breeding matches.

-Controlled and verified by staff for safety and quality.

-Justification Highlights
+Highlights

-Fascinates and engages customers
+Fascinating and engaging for customers

-Makes owners feel more considered and supported

-Used primarily by pet owners, but controlled by staff
+Staff-controlled for safety

+Intended for pet owners looking for recommended matches

+📎 Conclusion

+This project demonstrates proficiency in:

+System analysis

+UML modeling

+Feature design

+Workflow documentation

+User-centered design

+It serves as a system blueprint for future development of Paws & Paradise enhancements.